NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                            1e-3))
 ```

 `stop-when-fields-decayed` takes four arguments: `(stop-when-fields-decayed dT component pt decay-by)`.
 What it does is, after the sources have turned off, it keeps running for an additional `dT` time units every time the given |component|<sup>2</sup> at the given point has not decayed by at least `decay-by` from its peak value for all times within the previous `dT`.
 In this case, `dT=50`, the component is $E_z$, the point is at the center of the flux plane at the end of the waveguide, and `decay-by=0.001`.
-So, it keeps running for an additional 50 time units until the square amplitude has decayed by 1/1000 from its peak: this should be sufficient to ensure that the Fourier transforms have converged.
+So, it keeps running for an additional 50 time units until the square amplitude has decayed by 1/1000 from its peak.
+This should be sufficient to ensure that the Fourier transforms have converged.

 Finally, we have to output the flux values: